piroor/tweetbot.sh/README.md

 Ola!
 ~~~

+You'll save such a definition file as `greeting.txt` or others.
 Lines beginning with `#` are defines keywords.
 Others defines response messages.
 If one of keyword matches to the body of the mention, one of following messages (chosen at random) will be postead as a reply.